Overview

 - The Dashboard will then provide insights on the accuracy of the response by keeping track of the number of times Solve responded to a ticket and whether that ticket was re-opened or not

-1. Create trigger or automation to track Solve deflection attempts
+1. Create trigger or automation to track Solve reopens

 Trigger